 Kansas carries the weight of America’s most dismissive geographic reputation — flat, featureless, something to drive through rather than stop in.
 This reputation is wrong in the specific and interesting ways that the best misunderstood destinations always are.
-Kansas contains the last significant tracts of tallgrass prairie on the continent, some of the most dramatic river bluff country in the Great Plains, a space and aviation heritage that is uniquely concentrated in Wichita, remarkable chalk formations in the Smoky Hills that rival better-known geological destinations in other states, and a historical depth along the old Chisholm Trail and Civil War battlegrounds that shaped American history in ways that few other states can match.
+Kansas contains the last significant tracts of tallgrass prairie on the continent, some of the more dramatic river-bluff country in the Great Plains, a space and aviation heritage that is uniquely concentrated in Wichita, remarkable chalk formations in the Smoky Hills that rival better-known geological destinations in other states, and a historical depth along the old Chisholm Trail and Civil War battlegrounds that shaped American history in ways that few other states can match.
 The visitor who comes to Kansas prepared to look closely finds more than the interstate reveals.

 Tallgrass Prairie National Preserve: America’s Last Prairie